ProDataMan/SPA/README.md

 # SPA
 SPA and Micro Front-End Demos

-Great!
-Let's create a Single Page Application (SPA) demo based on the Day One content from your uploaded presentation, focusing on setting up a basic SPA with micro front-ends using Webpack 5.
+Single Page Application (SPA) demo, focusing on setting up a basic SPA with micro front-ends using Webpack 5.
 This demo will cover the key concepts of Single-SPA, Micro Front-Ends, and the structure of a modern web application.

 ### **SPA Demo Setup**

 #### **Objective:**
 The goal of this demo is to create a simple Single Page Application (SPA) using Micro Front-Ends architecture.
 We'll use Single-SPA to manage multiple front-end microservices, enabling independent development, deployment, and scaling of individual components.
-This will provide a practical example of the concepts covered in Day One.

-#### **Step-by-Step Instructions**

 ##### **Step 1: Set Up Your Project Directory**